cognitivexr/cognitivear-demo/README.md

 First, place the camera where it should perceive the environment from.
 Print the ArUco marker and put it on the ground where it is visible to the camera.
-After anchoring, it should not be moved, otherwise the coordinates sent to other devices will be wrong. use the `python -m cpop.cli.anchor` command to run the anchoring.
+After anchoring, you should not move the camera.
+Otherwise, the coordinates sent to other devices will be wrong.
+Use the `python -m cpop.cli.anchor` command to run the anchoring.
 Copy the `default__extrinsic.json` file from `~/.cpop/cameras` into `etc/cpop/cameras`.

 Here is what the procedure looks like (marker is on the table for demonstration purposes).